xcombelle/chaintools/README.md

 complicated

     def filter(func):
         """
         return a generator which
         filter all element where func return true
         """

         # note that the func is a parameter of the generator factory
         # which is used only by the generator

         def _filter(input):
             # for correct use all generator have to have a single parameter
             # which is the input
             # and generate the result
             yield from (elt for elt in input if func(elt)) return _filter

 # what can I import ?

 and easy import of all functionnality now available is

     from chaintools import (
         chain,
         grep,
+        sub,
         run,
         cat,
         output,
         split,
         sort,
         join,
         map,
+        filter,
         head,
         tail,
         null,
     )

 be aware that it **shadows map and filter builtins**